MJinXiang/MJinXiang.github.io/_pages/about.md

 Welcome to Jinxiang Meng Personal Homepage!

-I am currently a first-year Master’s student at the Institute of Automation, Chinese Academy of Sciences, supervised by Professor [Liu Kang](https://people.ucas.ac.cn/~liukang).
+I am a first-year Master’s student, trained at the Institute of Automation, Chinese Academy of Sciences, under the supervision of Professor [Kang Liu](https://people.ucas.ac.cn/~liukang).

 My research interests focus on Natural Language Processing, particularly in areas such as LLM-Agent, table reasoning, and tool use.